xiangrongwang/xiangrongwang.github.io/index.md

 __Collaborations__: I am always looking for highly self-motivated students, including undergraduate, graduate and PhD candidates, and for research collaborations on topics related to network science.

 ## News
+* 26/04/2023: one paper is accepted in Chaos, Solitons & Fractals.
 * 26/09/2022: one paper is accepted in Nature Medicine.
 * 18/01/2022: one paper ['Indirect influence in social networks as an induced percolation phenomenon'](https://www.pnas.org/content/119/9/e2100151119) is accepted in Proceedings of the National Academy of Sciences of the United States of America (PNAS).
 * 18/06/2021: one paper ['Optimal compression for bipartite networks'](https://www.sciencedirect.com/science/article/pii/S0960077921005610) is accepted in Chaos, Solitons & Fractals.